claudiodekker/inertia-laravel-testing/README.md

 ### Using a Closure

 Finally, it's also possible to assert against a callback / closure.
-To do so, simply provide a callback as the value, and make sure that the response is `true` in order to make the assertion pass, or `null`/`false` etc. in order to fail the assertion:
+To do so, simply provide a callback as the value, and make sure that the response is `true` in order to make the assertion pass, or anything else to fail the assertion:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia